raex240/raex240/README.md

-- 👋 Hi, I’m @raex240
+- 👋 Hi, I’m @Morena
 - 👀 I’m interested in computers
 - 🌱 I’m currently learning how to use termux
 - 💞️ I’m looking to collaborate on choicebot
-- 📫 How to reach me renarenkies@gmail.com
+- 📫 How to reach me morenaedwin62@gmail.com

 <!---
 raex240/raex240 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.